Small Business Direct Task Order Placement for Fast Project Launch

 - Because the IDIQ already was awarded, the main due diligence on contractors already has been performed, and fair and competitive prices also are assured through the earlier competition.

-- Also, because the IDIQ framework contract already is in place, and because no further competitive procurement process is needed in order to directly place a Task Order, this approach can be put into place rapidly and through a less expensive process for USAID/W and missions, without any excessive demands on Contract Officer resources.
+- Also, because the IDIQ framework contract already is in place, and because no further competitive procurement process is needed in order to directly place a Task Order, this approach can be put into place rapidly and through a less expensive process for USAID/Washington and Missions, without any excessive demands on Contract Officer resources.

 - Companies selected for direct placement will be able to focus scarce resources entirely on task development and not divert assets in preparing another competitive bid.

-- In sum, direct placement of Task Orders under the PFM IDIQ and other IDIQ's is an effective means for USAID to quickly tap IDG's high quality technical assistance.
+- In sum, direct placement of Task Orders under the PFM II IDIQ and other IDIQs is an effective means for USAID to quickly tap IDG's high quality technical assistance.